HumanBrainProject/ebrains-neuromorphic-job-queue-api/README.txt

 This repository contains code related to the Human Brain Project Neuromorphic Computing Platform.

-There are N main components:
+There are 6 main components:

     (1) Job queue service